To the homepage of Moto Morini Club Nederland

 Chrome strip

 Years ago I wrote down a tip on a supplier for the chrome strip which goes under (the side of) the fueltank.
 Fortunately, I made a note.
 Of course, I needed this chrome strip for the project.
 It arrived today and I could not wait to put it in place.
 You need 2 pieces of app.
-60cm's.
+60cm's/24 inches each.
 Piece of cake, ... or rather strip :-))

 (The remaining strip I sold on).

 difficult to see, because of the flash, but just perfect!
-You need 60cm on each side
+You need app.
+60cm/24 inches on each side.

 Cockpit and seat

-When you do a restauration you definitely need the help of your friends!
+When you do a restoration you definitely need the help of your friends!
 Fortunately 2 friends helped me out:

 - Anton brought me a brandnew Sport seat from Italy (also many thanks to Fabio!!).